smagnani96/eBPF_TrafficAnalyzer/README.md

 Once *BUFFER_PACKET_RESTART_TIME* nanoseconds are passed, the program resets the head of the circular buffer to start gathering new packets' info.

 A recent feature consists in setting the maximum amount of packet belonging to the same session captured.
-Once that the maximum is reached, I start checking if that connection is still active (other packets are arriving) for the following *SESSION_PACKET_RESTART_TIME* seconds, and then the session will be automatically tracked again.
+Once that the maximum is reached, it starts checking if that connection is still active (other packets are arriving) for the following *SESSION_PACKET_RESTART_TIME* seconds, and then the session will be automatically tracked again.
 This is to allow me to intercept packets belonging to many flows, avoiding to overlook other important ones.

 In case a new session arrives but already *N_SESSION* are being tracked, if *SESSION_ACCEPT_RESTART_TIME* nanoseconds since the last accepted session have passed, this new connection is taken into account, replacing the oldest one.

 Concerning the tracked sessions, I have used an LRU map thanks to when a new session should be inserted but there is not enough space, the oldest one (the one less accessed) is discarded.
 Thanks to this data structure, I do not have to worry about memory leaks or flushing the table.

+TODO: implement QUEUE support to avoid using indexed arrays + delete entries when requested + EGRESS datapath

+## Crypto mining

+This section covers the [crypto_mining/feature\_extractor.c](./src/crypto_mining/feature_extractor.c) program related to Crypto Mining detection.

+The only parameter vital to the program is *N_SESSION*, which represents the max number of sessions tracked.

+The current filtered protocols are:

+* TCP
+* UDP

+When booted of course the program does not have any information about which packet has to be captured or not (if belonging to a TCP session), so it will consider all passing packet if there is enough space.

+Every packet belonging to a current tracked TCP session or to one of the other considered protocols is analyzed, and some information are stored in the metric map to be consulted later on.

+When the sessions map is full, the oldest entry is deleted, according to LRU map behaviour automatically implemented kernel-side.

+For each session, the following parameters are stored:

+* *n_packets_server*: number of packets received by the server
+* *n_packets_client*: number of packets received by the client
+* *n_bits_server*: total bits received from server
+* *n_bits_client*: total bits sent from client
+* *start_timestamp*: timestamp of the first received packet (when the connection has started)
+* *alive_timestamp*: timestamp of the last received packet

+TODO: implement time period + implement atomic batch lookup for lru maps + EGRESS datapath

 ## Infrastructure Architecture